navveenb/lean-agentic-ai/lean-agentic-design-thinking/carbon-aware-orchestration.md

-# Day 15 – Carbon-Aware Decision-Making in Orchestration
+# Carbon-Aware Decision-Making in Orchestration
 *Not Just What You Do — But When, Where, and With What*

 ---